kamilburda/gimp-export-layers/docs/sections/Customizing-Export.md

 **Enable for previews**

 If checked (the default), apply the procedure or constraint in the preview.

-Unchecking this can be handy if there are procedures taking too long to process such as scaling and you need a quick glimpse of how the resulting layers would look like.
+Unchecking this can be handy if a procedure takes too long or manipulates the file system (reads or saves files).

 **Also apply to parent folders** (constraints only)